 VA Home Improvement and Structural Alteration (HISA) Grant

-Funding: Up to $6,800.
+Funding: Up to $6800 in funding.

-Eligibility: Veterans with a VA disability rating.
+Eligibility: Veterans who have a VA disability rating are eligible.

-How to Apply: Submit Form 26-4555 to your local VA office.
+How to Apply: Go to your local VA office and submit Form 26-4555.

 State Programs